SrVladyslav/symfony_crud_poc_backend/README.md

 ## 1. Prerequisites

 1. **Platform.sh Account**: [Sign up](https://auth.api.platform.sh/register?trial_type=general) for a Platform.sh account if you don’t already have one.
-2. **Platform.sh CLI [OPTIONAL]**: Install the Platform.sh CLI tool.
+2. **Platform.sh CLI**: Install the Platform.sh CLI tool.
 Full instructions can be found [here](https://docs.platform.sh/administration/cli.html).
 Or if you are using Scoop, just run:

 ```bash
 scoop bucket add platformsh https://github.com/platformsh/homebrew-tap.git